mschluetter/ImageResizer/readme.md

 <img src="examples/output2.jpg" width="70%" /><br />

 ## Combining resizing and cropping
-Letz try to combine resizing and cropping.
+Let's try to combine resizing and cropping.
 We want a 700 * 400 image but first we need to shrink the image as much as possible.
 You just need to equal the crop strategy size with the maximum width and height.
 ```python
 from imageresizer import ImageResizer
 from imageresizer.cropstrategies import cropMiddleCenter